lapatel22/ChIP-wrangler-repo/README.md

 2. Fastq files in a folder named "fastqfiles" inside the working directory

-3. A metadata file, listing the samples in the fastq file directory (without added R1/R2, file suffixes, etc).
+3. A metadata file, which lists the samples in the fastq file directory and provides important information about the nature of the experimental desing.
+There are 5 required columns:

-TO ADD: columns sample_name, file_name, cell, treatment_condition1, treatment_condition2, bioloigical_replicate, IP, technical_replicate
+ - library.ID: sample name (without added R1/R2, file suffixes, etc) that you want to use for downstream analysis
+ - file_name: the full path to your fastq files and full file name
+ - biological replicate:
+ - IP: antibody target, or `input`
+ - control condition: fill in yes/no if a sample is a control

 User must specify these columns so that ChIP-wrangler knows what samples to use as a reference when normalizing, which samples are inputs, etc.

         head sample_names.tsv